We aim to understand how cells function at the molecular level in health and disease.

 Research in this area includes the study of membrane traffic, organelle function and organelle turnover within the cell, and how defects in these processes can lead to diseases such as diabetes cancer, cystic fibrosis and hypertension.

-Figure legend: Swelling of tissue organoid from a mouse ileum before (red) and after (green) activation of Cystic Fibrosis Transmembrane Regulator (CFTR), whose gene is mutated in Cystic Fibrosis.
+Swelling of tissue organoid from a mouse ileum before (red) and after (green) activation of Cystic Fibrosis Transmembrane Regulator (CFTR), whose gene is mutated in Cystic Fibrosis.
 A cross-section of ileal organoid obtained by high content 3D microscope (IXMC) is shown.
-(Rotin lab)
+(Rotin Lab)

 Spatial and temporal control of cell signaling in health and disease (Signaling)